Ettnollnio/Ettnollnio/README.md

 - 👋 Hi, I’m @Ettnollnio
-- 👀 I’m interested in Tango, Weightlifting, Java, Python, AI, Automated Testing and more
+- 👀 I’m interested in Tango, Weightlifting, Java, Python, Automated Testing and more
 - 🌱 I’m currently learning the necessary things to get a Java 17 OCP Certification.
 - 💞️ I’m not looking to collaborate on anything.
 - 📫 How to reach me ...